This lentil veggie burger is a weekly go-to recipe! It’s easy to put together, made with whole food ingredients, healthy and delicious!

 - Roasted veggie mix: Roasted Veggie Tacos, Vegetable Lasagna, Veggie and Bean Soup

-Storage suggestions
+Storage Suggestions

-This lentil veggie burger recipe is a perfect one to make in bulk and store for future use.
+This lentil veggie burgers recipe is a perfect one to make in bulk and store for future use.
 I make two to three batches to freeze and use on those crazy nights.
 Which is basically almost every night, so this happens often.

-- Uncooked patties can be stored separated by parchment paper in an airtight container in the refrigerator for up to 3 days.
+- Uncooked lentil patties can be stored separated by parchment paper in an airtight container in the refrigerator for up to 3 days.

 - Wrap uncooked patties in parchment paper and surround with foil and seal in a plastic bag.
 Freeze for up to 3 months.